raspberrypilearning/slug/en/step_5.md

 ## Move the slug

 Next, let's make the slug move.
-The slug will always be moving, and will only change direction when the player specifies it.
+The slug should always be moving, but it will only change direction when the player specifies it.
 Therefore, you need to store the direction in which the slug is moving.

 + In the variables section, create a variable called `direction`.
 The slug will begin the game moving right, so initialise this variable to the string `"right"`.

-You also need a way to 'erase' pixels, so you can turn off an LED once the slug has moved on.
+You also need a way to 'erase' pixels so you can turn off an LED once the slug has moved on.

 + Create a variable called `blank`, and set it to the RGB colour `(0, 0, 0)`.

-We stored the pixel coordinates of the slug's current position in a list, so that we can now follow this process to move the slug:
+Since you stored the pixel coordinates of the slug's current position in a list, you can now follow this process to move the slug:

 ![Move right](images/move-right.png)